 - Government-mandated voluntary or involuntary home quarantine.

-With any type of disaster or emergency, the responsibility falls more heavily upon our shoulders to ensure that we are able meet our needs.
+With any type of disaster or emergency, the responsibility falls more heavily upon our shoulders to ensure that we are able to meet our needs.
 However, this is not anything new to a prepper.
-We believe in being self reliant, and if you have followed the 52-Weeks to Preparedness series, you should well be on your way to handle such a disaster.
+We believe in being self-reliant, and if you have followed the 52-Weeks to Preparedness series, you should well be on your way to handle such a disaster.
 So how do we prepare properly for this type of emergency?
 Similar to other emergencies we simply prepare as much as we can because any steps taken toward preparedness are better than none at all.
-Here are a few ideas to consider on how to better prepare for family for this type of emergency:
+Here are a few ideas to consider on how to better prepare for the family for this type of emergency:

 - Taking proper illness precautions – avoid touching your mouth, nose, and eyes during any pandemic.

 - Create a sick room for the home.

 - Keep your immune systems up by getting lots of sleep, having a good diet, exercising and taking vitamins and antioxidants to protect your health.

 - Stay inside and avoid contact with others.